Jimi Hendrix’s 1963/64 Fender Stratocaster – Monterey Pop Strat

 Usage

-The guitar wasn’t used all that much until May 1967.
-Then, during the short European tour that spanned throughout that month, Jimi was seen alternating between this guitar, and another red Stratocaster with a maple neck.
+The guitar didn’t see much use until May 1967.
+During that month’s short European tour, Jimi was often seen alternating between this Stratocaster and another red Strat with a maple neck.

 The Year of Manufacture

-Based on what can be concluded from the photos, the Monterey Strat was made in 1963 or early 1964.
-It has a small headstock with spaghetti Fender logo, the narrow dot spacing on the 12th fret of the neck, and pickguard screw layout of the models made later than early 1963.
-By late 1964, the design on the model changed significantly.
+Based on details visible in the photos, the Monterey Strat was manufactured in 1963 or early 1964.
+It features a small headstock with the spaghetti-style Fender logo, narrow dot spacing on the 12th fret of the neck, and the pickguard screw layout typical of models produced after early 1963.
+By late 1964, the design of the Stratocaster underwent significant changes.

 Monterey Pop Festival

-After setting the guitar on fire, he smashed the Strat into several pieces, and threw them all into the audience.
-To our knowledge, only one of those piece is accounted for – and it’s kept safe at the Museum of Pop Culture (formerly EMP) in Seattle.
+After setting the guitar on fire, Jimi smashed it into several pieces and threw the remnants into the audience.
+To date, only one piece of the guitar is known to have been recovered, and it is now housed at the Museum of Pop Culture (formerly EMP) in Seattle.

 Fender’s Monterey Strat Replica